Applaudo-Studios-Cloud-Engineering/GCP_MLOps_Kedro_VertexAI_Template/Experiments/Cloud_Build_Kedro/README.md

 1. In the root of the kedro-experiment directory, a Cloud Build configuration file (YAML format) was created to automatically do the following tasks: 1) build Docker image and 2) push Docker image to Artifact Registry.

 2. Three Python packages necessary for the Docker image to work are added to the requirements.txt file: 1) numpy (version 1.21.6), 2) pandas (version 1.3.5), and 3) gcsfs (version 2022.1.0).

+3. Try run a container with the image in your local.
+For this, use the following commands:

 3. Use the *init* command with two argumentss (PROJECT_ID and REGION) to generate a sample configuration file.
 We run the command: